-Turn on the camera.
+- Turn on the camera. - You can turn on the camera into either Shooting or Replaying mode. - Press the MENU button for longer than 5 seconds.

-- You can turn on the camera into either Shooting or Replaying mode. - 2 Press the MENU button for longer than 5 seconds. - The message "Reset settings to default?" appears on the LCD monitor.
+The message "Reset settings to default?" appears on the LCD monitor.

-- 3 Select [OK] using ◄ or ► on the multicontroller, then press SET. - The screen on the right appears while resetting.
+- - The screen on the right appears while resetting.
 The normal screen resumes when resetting is complete. - To cancel resetting, select [Cancel] instead of [OK].

-Settings cannot be reset when the camera is connected to a computer, to a direct print function compatible printer (optional) or to a direct print function compatible BJ printer (optional).
+- The custom white balance is not cancelled even if settings are reset to default settings. (p.
+81) - Settings cannot be reset when the camera is connected to a computer, to an optional direct print function compatible printer (CP series) or to a direct print function compatible BJ printer (optional).

-• When the camera is in Shooting mode, only the C mode settings will revert to default when the shooting mode dial is turned to C.
+When the camera is in Shooting mode, only the C mode settings will revert to default when the shooting mode dial is turned to C.